zhouyl/flowblade/docs/components/feedback/progress-circle.md

 # ProgressCircle

 Circular progress component for displaying progress in a circular format.
+ProgressCircle provides a flexible way to display circular progress indicators.

 ## Basic Usage